Code-Institute-Submissions/v-choco/README.md

-See my order history | reorder products I liked in the past Post reviews on products I have purchased | share my opinion with others Sort products by categories | easily select the product I want to purchase
+See my order history | reorder products I liked in the past Post reviews on products I have purchased | share my opinion with others Sort products by categories | easily select the product I want to purchase Subscribe to the newsletter | hear about the latest deals:

 **Site Admin**
 I want to... | So that I can ...